24K Magic (album)

-24K Magic (stylized as XXIVK Magic) is the third studio album by American singer-songwriter Bruno Mars.
+24K Magic is the third studio album by the American singer-songwriter Bruno Mars.
 It was released by Atlantic Records on November 18, 2016.
 Mars reunited with Philip Lawrence and Christopher Brody Brown, who composed the album under their joint alias Shampoo Press & Curl.
 Mars enlisted new composers including the Stereotypes and James Fauntleroy.
 Recording sessions for 24K Magic took place between late 2015 and September 2016 at Glenwood Place Studios in Burbank, California.

 Several critics said 24K Magic was crafted from elements of R&B, funk, pop, and new jack swing.
 Mars was inspired to create an album on which he could capture the sound of 1990s R&B, that he listened and danced to during his childhood.
 He wanted to make people dance and have the same enjoyment he had.
 The lyrics of 24K Magic explore themes similar to those of its predecessor, Unorthodox Jukebox (2012), including money and sex.
 According to Mars, although he was able to convince Atlantic Records of the album's sound, they were initially hesitant.

 24K Magic debuted at number two on the Billboard 200 chart with first-week sales of 231,000 equivalent album units and became Mars's first number-one album on the US Top R&B/Hip-Hop Albums.
 It also peaked at number two in Canada, France, and New Zealand, and produced five singles: "24K Magic", "That's What I Like", and "Finesse" (remix featuring Cardi B), which were commercially successful while "Versace on the Floor" charted moderately and "Chunky" had a limited release.
 "That's What I Like" reached number one on the Billboard Hot 100, becoming Mars's seventh number-one song in the United States, while "24K Magic" peaked at number one in New Zealand.
-The album sold five million units globally and was certified triple platinum by the Recording Industry Association of America (RIAA), Music Canada (MC), and Recorded Music NZ (RMNZ).
+The album sold five million units globally and was certified triple platinum by the Recording Industry Association of America (RIAA), four times platinum by Music Canada (MC), and seven times platinum by Recorded Music NZ (RMNZ).

 Critical responses to 24K Magic were generally favorable; many reviewers noticed the change of style, focusing on contemporary R&B and the improvement on the production.
 Others criticized the detachment from the casual listener and the lack of "vulnerability" from his previous ballads.
 At the 2018 Grammy Awards 24K Magic won seven Grammy Awards, including Album of the Year and Best R&B Album, while the title track won Record of the Year and "That's What I Like" won Song of The Year at the same ceremony.
 Several publications listed the album as one of the best records of the year and the Associated Press named it as the tenth-best album of the 2010s.
 The album was also promoted through the 24K Magic World Tour (2017–2018), along with a number of television appearances.